Eagle Plains, Yukon

 ELIGIBILITY

-This award is open to Yukon-based creators in all disciplines: sound, performance, sculpture, video, painting, photography, dance, craft, literature, drawing, storytelling, music, poetry, film, etc.
+This award is open to Yukon-based creators in all disciplines: sound, performance, sculpture, video, painting, photography, dance, craft, literature, drawing, storytelling, music, beading, poetry, film, etc.

 All disciplines are eligible and will be considered for the Arctic Circle Retreat.
-This award is not concerned with levels of professional accomplishment, but rather is seeking to support a diverse range of artists and makers that are genuinely curious and deeply engaged with their work and the world around them.
+This award is not concerned with levels of professional accomplishment, but rather is seeking to support a diverse range of Yukon artists and makers that are genuinely curious and deeply engaged with their work and the world around them.

 AWARD

-For each application intake, the Arctic Circle Retreat awards six residencies at the Eagle Plains Hotel.
-The 2024 award includes: one-week accommodation at the Eagle Plains Hotel, $1000 honorarium, $60 per diem x 7 days, and $200 towards transportation.
+The 2026 award includes: one-week accommodation at the Eagle Plains Hotel, $1000 honorarium, $60 per diem x 7 days, and $200 towards transportation.

 The Arctic Circle Retreat aims to offer a residency that is as accessible as possible.